bbatsov/batsov.com/_posts/2021-12-23-new-laptop-lenovo-yoga-slim-7.md

 * The charger is super light.
 * I got a free USB-C to HDMI converter with the laptop.
 * The webcam has support for Windows Hello (something like Face ID).
+* The display hinge goes all the way to 180 degrees.

 ### Bad Stuff